leahnote01/blog/README.md

 <br><br>
 ## Contents
 - Data Science Cheatsheets
-- What I Learned for 40 days in Summer, 24
+- Today What I Learned for 40 days in Summer, 24
 - 🤔 More to be added

 <br><br>